 At CARE, students find an engaging commons area designed to encourage interaction and collaboration.
 Scheduled and on-demand tutoring, study groups, teaching assistants, and a variety of resources are available to help students excel.
-The center is state-of-the-art, with flexibility to accommodate the changing needs of engineering students.

 With 20,000 sq. ft of space spanning the entire fourth floor of the Grainger Engineering Library, CARE offers a variety of designated areas for group study, individual study, tutoring, computer workstations, course study halls, and workshops.
-Rooms can be reserved for study groups, tutoring, practicing presentations, workshops, videoconferencing, and other activities.
+Rooms can be reserved for study groups, tutoring, practicing presentations, workshops, videoconferencing, and other activities. https://care.grainger.illinois.edu/

-https://care.grainger.illinois.edu/